Sevasti Qiriazi: Protestant missionary activity

 Though Orthodox Christian by birth, Sevasti joined the Protestant community founded by her brother Gjerasim.
 In Korçë she led Bible studies and prayer meetings for women.
 She was a "Bible Woman" and was financed by the ABCFM's Woman's Board of Missions and the Bible Lands Missions' Aid Society.
-She referred to herself as a missionary when traveling to the USA to visit Ellen Stone and John Henry House.
+She referred to herself as a missionary when traveling to the USA to visit Ellen Stone and John Henry House in 1904.

 The Korça Girls School (1891–1914)

 Founding and operations

 After her graduation from college, Sevasti returned to Monastir and then to Korçë, where she joined her brother Gjerasim in opening an Albanian-language school for girls.
 Sevasti was its director.
-The school operated under difficult conditions including poverty, prejudice against female education, difficulty in obtaining books, political opposition from local Ottoman authorities, and politcal and ecclesiastical opposition from the Greek Orthodox Church.
+The school operated under difficult conditions including poverty, prejudice against female education, difficulty in obtaining books, political opposition from local Ottoman authorities, and political and ecclesiastical opposition from the Greek Orthodox Church.
+Despite these unfavorable circumstances, the school maintained an average yearly enrollment of 47 students during 1891–1913.
 The school received significant visitors such as Edith Durham in 1901 and Henry Brailsford in 1904.

 Religious instruction

 At the time of its existence, the school was known as a Protestant Christian school.
-Its founders were Evangelicals, it was supported by Protestant organizations, it required religious subjects with biblical texts as part of its educational curriculum, and its premises were used for Evangelical Sunday School and worship services.
+Its founders were Evangelicals, it was supported by Protestant organizations, its educational curriculum included religious subjects with biblical texts, and its premises were used for Evangelical Sunday School and worship services.
 However, the school welcomed students of all religions and its teachers did not require conversion to Protestantism.
 It was praised by Albanians of all religions and classes as being a "national nest" (fole kombëtare).